Greater Richmond Region water distribution systems: Natural springs

 There are many natural springs in the city, at least 12 of which have been documented, which formerly provided drinkable water for the surrounding neighborhoods.
 The springs, except Wayside Spring, which is still open, have all been closed for various reasons.
 Some of the spring closures were attributable to E. coli and other contaminants.
 Many are located in public parks owned by the city.
 Before their closure, city residents were able to use them as a source of water if the city cut off their water.

 Additionally, the state used to fund a water-testing program for the springs, but that was defunded, and the city was unable or unwilling to test the water themselves and incur the related costs.
 The government posted signs saying that the water was unsafe, but it still may have been perfectly safe.
-However, Roadcap says that testing in the early 1980s that identified coliforms, bacteria not harmful in and of themselves but considered by the EPA to be good indicators of bacteria that can cause gastrointestinal illnesses, may have lead the city to remove spring access.
+However, Roadcap says that testing in the early 1980s that identified coliforms, bacteria not harmful in and of themselves but considered by the EPA to be good indicators of bacteria that can cause gastrointestinal illnesses, may have led the city to remove spring access.
 He stated that much expenditure would have been required to keep the spring water safe for consumption.